NEW HAMPSHIRE COUNCIL FOR THE SOCIAL STUDIES

 • The maximum grant award is $1,200.

-Post-Program Requirement:
+Post-Program Requirement

-A brief final report must be submitted within two months of completing the professional development experience in addition to a certificate of completion and attendance.
+• A brief final report must be submitted within two months of completing the professional development

 NHCSS